Melanie Phillips: Journalism career

 Phillips trained as a journalist on the Evening Echo, a local newspaper in Hemel Hempstead.
-After winning the Young Journalist of the Year award in 1976, she spent a short period at the New Society magazine.
+After winning the Young Journalist of the Year award in 1976, she spent a short period at New Society magazine.

 She joined The Guardian newspaper in 1977, becoming its social services correspondent and social policy leader writer.
 In 1982, she defended the Labour Party at the time of the split with the Social Democratic Party.
 In 1984, she became the paper's news editor, and was reported to have fainted on her first day.
 Her opinion column began in 1987.
-While working for The Guardian, Phillips was persuaded by Julia Pascal to write a play called Traitors, which Pascal then directed.
+While working for The Guardian, Phillips was persuaded by playwright and theatre director Julia Pascal to write a play called Traitors, which Pascal then directed.
 It was performed at the Drill Hall from January 1986.
-The play was set at the time of the 1982 Lebanon War, and centred around the moral dilemmas of a Jewish journalist who, as political editor of a liberal magazine, has to decide whether to veto an article written in anti-Semitic tones, and also whether she is right to publish a leaked document about the Falklands War.
+The play was set at the time of the 1982 Lebanon War, and centred on the moral dilemmas of a Jewish journalist who, as political editor of a liberal magazine, has to decide whether to veto an article written in anti-Semitic tones, and also whether she is right to publish a leaked document about the Falklands War.
 The play was reviewed by John Peter in The Sunday Times as "a play of blistering intelligence and fearless moral questioning", although he considered it bordering on implausible.
 According to Phillips, writing in December 2017, it was the only positive review the play received.